simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/gethashespersec.md

 ##### GetHashesPerSec
 {% include helpers/subhead-links.md %}

-{% assign summary_getHashesPerSec="was removed in Bitcoin Core 0.11.0." %}
+{% assign summary_getHashesPerSec="was removed in Bitcoin Cash Node 0.11.0." %}

 {% autocrossref %}

 *Requires wallet support.*

-The `gethashespersec` RPC {{summary_getHashesPerSec}} If you have an older version of Bitcoin Core, use `help gethashespersec` to get help.
+The `gethashespersec` RPC {{summary_getHashesPerSec}} If you have an older version of Bitcoin Cash Node, use `help gethashespersec` to get help.

 *See also*